 The Tummy Tuck system includes cream to be rubbed on your stomach, in addition to simply wearing the belt.
 As stated above, this is where the “catch” lies if you aren’t careful.
 You will automatically receive additional cream in the mail every other month, charged to your card, until you call and cancel.
 Consider their terms and conditions which you must agree to when ordering:

 Customers who have enrolled in our Continuity Essential Boost or Thermal Accelerator Cream automatic ongoing shipments programs will receive their first Continuity shipment in 30 days, and then every other month.
 Essential Boost customers will receive a full 60 day supply of Essential Boost at the reserved price of $19.99 per month, plus $6.99 shipping and handling.
 Thermal Accelerator Cream customers will receive a full 60 day supply of Thermal Accelerator Cream at the reserved price of $19.99 per month, plus $6.99 shipping and handling.
 Customers may cancel all future shipments at any time by calling Savvier’s customer service center at 800-305-8988.
 To receive a refund on a shipment made prior to cancellation, just return the merchandise, as mentioned earlier in this Satisfaction Guarantee.

 According to Livestrong, “Since weight loss belts do not burn calories, you will not lose fat around the abdomen.”

-The product can be found on Amazon, and as of December 2014, has 219 one-star reviews out of 452 total.
+The product can be found on Amazon, and as of July 2015, has 49% one-star reviews out of 550+ total, with a 2.5-star rating overall.
 The phrases “waste of money” and “does not work” are found in many of these reviews.

 The trends chart below shows interest via Google searches for the Tummy Tuck Belt.
 The product began to surge in mid-2011, peaking in mid-2012.
 Interest waned and leveled off by late 2013.